bhouston/template-typescript-monorepo/README.md

-# ESBuild + TypeScript + React Monorepository Tempate
+# TypeScript + React App Mono Repository

-This is a template for a monorepository that uses best practices for TypeScript, Web Services and React.
+This is a template for a monorepo that uses best practices for TypeScript, Web Services and React.

-It is what @bhouston considers best practice in June 2023.
+It is what @bhouston considers best practice in January 2024.

 ## The end result